BroadcomMFD/broadcom-product-scripts/code4z/example-com-extension/README.md

 1. Update your ISPF application to accept arguments instead of relying on screen inputs
 1. Update the application to store its output to a dataset, or print it to the terminal instead of showing the result on an ISPF screen
 1. Test your updated application by running it in TSO without ISPF and check its output.
 1. Run your updated application through ZOWE CLI via the following command `zowe tso issue command "exec 'PUBLIC.REXX(REPOUT)' 'ARG1 ARG2'"`, where `PUBLIC.REXX(REPOUT)` is your REXX application and `ARG1` `ARG2` are the arguments that are passed to it.
-The syntax above works both in Windows CMD, Powershell as well as bourne compatible UNIX shells.
+The syntax above works both in Windows CMD, PowerShell as well as Bourne compatible UNIX shells.

 ### Use the basic-report command in this extension